alliemicbill/cs1302-arcade/REFLECTION.md

     Note 2: going to implemet the game layout with a gridpane and buttons Note 3: idk how I would do a high score board with this game note 4: made flash cards with the things each part needs (ex: buttons, labels, etc)
+## Reflection 2 (12/8/2020) :
+    Game: reversi
+    Note 1: working on implementing the tracing of the game Note 2: decided to use squares